pendulum-project/ntpd-rs/CONFIGURATION.md

  - The current implementation is client-only, and does not support acting as an NTP server.
  - There is no support for broadcast client/server or symmetric active/passive connections, only acting as the client towards a server node is implemented.
  - DNS lookup is currently only done at startup.
 Changes in the IP address of a remote server are not picked up until a restart of the daemon.
- - There is no support for NTP pools yet.
-Multiple servers should be configured manually in the configuration file.
  - Changes in network interfaces are not picked up dynamically and will require a restart of the daemon.

 ## Building